 - Children below 13 years old must be accompanied by an adult

-Museums are reliable family-friendly activities in Penang!
-And Penang has no shortage of interactive or unusual Penang museums to escape a rainy day too.
+We think museums are reliable family-friendly activities and Penang has no shortage of interactive or unusual museums to escape a rainy day too.
+See more museums that are worth checking out.

 These often have a 3D element to them that making posing for photos more fun and interactive for kids.